gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 ## Creating Instances of Ports in SecureMemory

 Now that we have declared `CPUSidePort` and `MemSidePort` classes (which are not abstract classes), we can go ahead and create an instance of each class in `SecureMemory`.
 To do that, add the following two lines to `secure_memory.hh`
+Now that we have declared `CPUSidePort` and `MemSidePort` classes (which are not abstract classes), we can go ahead and create an instance of each class in `SecureMemory`.
+To do that, add the following two lines to `secure_memory.hh`
+Now that we have declared `CPUSidePort` and `MemSidePort` classes (which are not abstract classes), we can go ahead and create an instance of each class in `SecureMemory`.
+To do that, add the following two lines to `secure_memory.hh`
+Now that we have declared `CPUSidePort` and `MemSidePort` classes (which are not abstract classes), we can go ahead and create an instance of each class in `SecureMemory`.
+To do that, add the following two lines to `secure_memory.hh`

 ```cpp